Behind The Scenes of Our Custom 3D Visualization Projects

 The turnkey solution is delivered directly to your doorstep and all you need to do is switch it on.
 For those who already have suitable hardware onsite, you can just order software and content production.
 With whichever solution, we are here to support you all the way.

-We can also offer laptop licences for outreach programs and soon, streaming services to support online engagement.
+We can also offer laptop licenses for outreach programs and soon, streaming services to support online engagement.

 3D prints could make your collection even more accessible and tangible.
 Together with The Museum of Mediterranean and Near Eastern Antiquities, we 3D printed two coffins and a falcon amulet located together with the bandages surrounding the body of the Egyptian Mummy priest Neswaiu.